Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 • The fastigial nucleus.

-• The cerebellar cortex is folded so that the surface presents with series of transverse fissures and intervening narrow leaf-like bands called folia
+• The cerebellar cortex is folded so that the surface presents with a series of transverse fissures and intervening narrow leaf-like bands called folia

 Cerebellum Blood Supply: Supplied by the following